 Silver Bullet: Rotate.
 Yes, if there is one silver bullet to building highly functional teams, it’s to introduce a methodical rotation of fresh ideas, talent, skills, and personalities.

 Team Assembly and Rotation

-Here’s my go-to recipe for assembling teams, which requires a minimum of six engineers (but I usually prefer eight), but can scale as large as you like.
+Here’s my go-to recipe for assembling teams, which requires a minimum of six engineers (but I usually prefer eight) and can scale as large as you like.
 For this example, I’ll assume the following: we’re a company which offers products (either internally or externally) that is consumable via web and mobile, and we prefer to build centralized API’s for our own applications as well as third-party integrations.

-My technical role requirements then are that we need a frontend engineer (web), a mobile engineer, a backend engineer, and I believe strongly in at least one quality engineer per team.
+My technical role requirements are that we need a frontend engineer (web), a mobile engineer, a backend engineer, and I believe strongly in at least one quality engineer per team.